BAFCruz/pnetlabv6/README.md

 # PNETLab v6 - Custom Offline Installer

-This repository provides a minor, independent optimization for the PNETLab installation script, featuring an updated shared file.
+This repository provides a minor, independent optimization for the PNETLab installation script, featuring an updated installation file.
 <br>
 The PNETLab version referred to is **6.0.0-103** (released around the summer of 2025), a critical community-driven update that patches PHP 7.4.
 <br>